arunkumarkundra/choicease/README.md

 ## 📜 License

 This project is licensed under the **GNU General Public License v3.0 (GPL v3)**.
 You are free to use, study, share, and modify the software, provided that any distribution is also licensed under GPL v3.

 See the full [LICENSE](LICENSE) file for details.

+> ⚠️ Note: The **Choicease name, logo, and domain** are trademarks of the project maintainers and are not licensed under GPL.
+> While the core app is free and open source, **white-labelled reports** (where branding and links are replaced) may be offered as a paid service by the maintainers.
+The presence of white-labelling features in the open-source code does *not* obligate the maintainers to provide hosted/paid services for free.

 ---